shrutiebony/CMPE_202_Software_Systems_Engineering/README.md

 **Team Name**: Tech Trio

 **Team Members**:
-- [Mann Nada]
+- [Shruti Goyal]
-  - Areas of Contribution: Frontend UI/UX, Restaurant search functionality, Authentication system
+  - Areas of Contribution: Frontend UI/UX and Backend Implementations for all customers, Frontend UI/UX and Backend Implementations Restaurant search functionality, , Frontend UI/UX and Backend Implementations for Admin Dashboard
 - [Aditya Rajpurohit]
-  - Areas of Contribution: Restaurant Manager Dashboard, Backend API implementation, Database design
+  - Areas of Contribution: Backend API implementation and Front-end API implementation for Restaurant Manager Dashboard, , Database design
-- [Shruti Goyal]
+- [Mann Nada]
-  - Areas of Contribution: Admin Dashboard, Deployment configuration, Testing and quality assurance
+  - Areas of Contribution: Authentication system, OAuth, Deployment configuration, Testing and quality assurance

 ## Project Overview
 BookTable is an end-to-end restaurant reservation application similar to OpenTable.
 The application allows customers to search for restaurants and make reservations, restaurant managers to manage their listings, and administrators to oversee the platform.